Next page: What if your viral load rebounds?

 One exception

-However, there is one exception that is still not well known.
+However, there is one exception that is still not understood very well.

-Rarely, it take more than a year to become undetectable without needing to change treatment.
+In rare cases, it can take more than a year to become undetectable without needing to change treatment.
 This is if the low level viral load comes from a reservoir of sleeping cells.
 In this case the combination is not failing.

-This can happen if someone is diagnosed very soon after infection.
+This can happen if you are diagnosed very soon after infection.
 Also after starting treatment very early with a very high viral load.

 What is second-line treatment?